Valalol/Star-Citizen-Navigation/README.md

 # Star Citizen Navigation

-This project is a tool designed to help the navigation in Star Citizen.
+This tool is designed to help you navigate in the universe of Star Citizen.

 This project was greatly inspired by the **"Murphy Exploration Group"** and more particularly by **Graupunkt#4414** who carried out a very similar program.